Pregnancy and Birth in Women with Disabilities

 Funding: National Institutes of Health (US)

-Our goal is to generate knowledge that will improve the perinatal health and health care experiences of women with physical, sensory, and intellectual and developmental disabilities in Ontario.
+Our goal is to generate knowledge that will improve the perinatal health and health care experiences of women* with physical, sensory, and intellectual and/or developmental disabilities in Ontario.

-In the first phase, we will conduct a province-wide study using health and social services administrative data.
+In the first phase, we are conducting a province-wide study using health and social services administrative data.
 Our specific aims are to:

 - Describe the preconception health characteristics and fertility/pregnancy rates of women with and without disabilities;